562 matching studies

 Ohio State University Spinal Cord Injuries Postprandial Hypotension Glucose Metabolism Disorders

 The purpose of this pilot research project is to examine the impact of a low-glycemic index (GI) diet on postprandial hypotension and glucose control in individuals with chronic spinal cord injury.
-The objectives are: 1) To evaluate the effect of the low-GI diet on the magnitude... expand
+The objectives are: 1) To evaluate the effect of the low-GI diet on the magnitude of postprandial systolic... expand

 The purpose of this pilot research project is to examine the impact of a low-glycemic index (GI) diet on postprandial hypotension and glucose control in individuals with chronic spinal cord injury.
 The objectives are: 1) To evaluate the effect of the low-GI diet on the magnitude of postprandial systolic blood pressure drop compared to a high-GI control diet.
 2)To evaluate the effect of a low-GI diet on postprandial glucose and insulin responses compared to a high-GI control diet.